Thank you for viewing our profile

 The large majority of our friends who stood in our wedding knew us in high school, and many of them have often claimed, "We've only ever known you as 'William and Kate' because you've always been together."
 We have been best friends for our entire lives.

 Our Leisure Time

-During our leisure time, we enjoy exercising and engaging in a variety of sports.
+During our leisure time, we love spending time and playing with our new puppy, Pippen.
+We also enjoy exercising and engaging in a variety of sports.
 Golf is one of our favorite activities to do together.
 It allows us the chance to get away from the hustle and bustle of everyday life, and spend time with each other in a peaceful setting.
 We are definitely planning on taking our child golfing once they are old enough.
 We also enjoy playing basketball, beach volleyball, running, and bike-riding.
 We are enthusiastic Chicago sports fans, and our child will be raised attending games, and cheering for our beloved Chicago Bulls, Bears, Cubs, White Sox, and Blackhawks.

 One of the events we are very much looking forward to sharing with our child is giving them the "gift of time" - instead of giving material objects for holidays, birthdays, etc. we have always given the kids in our family (i.e., nieces and nephews) the gift of time, which consists of visiting museums, sporting events, cultural centers, restaurants, etc. Not only is it great fun spending time together as a family experiencing new things, but we always incorporate an educational component so our child will constantly be learning.

 Lastly, we have volunteered for many years on our community organization.
 During this time, we have planned events (e.g., Garden Walk) that folks in the neighborhood can engage in, and even founded a scholarship program for high school seniors that attend our local public school.